 Make a point of turning in earlier and you’ll see weight loss within a week.
 Recent study from the University of Alberta in Canada found even just a few nights of sleep deprivation can lead to almost immediate weight gain.
 More sleep leads to more energy, which makes you able to do more and make better decisions.

-20. Try this odd “carb trick” that burns up to 1 pound per day
+20. Try this odd “carb trick” that burns up to 1 pound of belly fat per day